Watch the Video Tutorial

 The one condition for this to work is that the backgrounds of the photos are not completely white.
 When Photoshop produces the separate file, it detects the edges of each one.
 If the background of your photo is completely white, it may not be able to differentiate it from the scanner’s white lid.

 Photoshop includes a function called Photomerge.
 It’s under the File > Automate menu.
 It receives a series of photos.
 Your source photographs play a large role in panoramic compositions.
-To avoid problems, follow these guidelines when taking pictures for use with Photomerge.
+You need to have enough overlap between the photos for Photoshop to know how to stitch them together.

 Creating a Droplet